Cadiducho/Telegram-Bot-API/README.md

 This project is released under the [MIT-License](https://github.com/Cadiducho/Telegram-Bot-API/blob/master/LICENSE).

-> This project starts as a Bukkit-Minecraft API and now it is a standalone library.
+> This project starts as a Bukkit-Minecraft API, and now it is a standalone library.
 Check the original [Minegram](https://github.com/Cadiducho/Minegram)!
 > Cadiducho's TelegramBotAPI is highly inspired on [Irazasyed's Telegram Bot API - PHP SDK](https://github.com/irazasyed/telegram-bot-sdk)
 > and [Rainu's telegram-bot-api](https://github.com/rainu/telegram-bot-api), but this one is written from scratch.